I have a flock of bantams of assorted breeds. I will give some information of each breed in the order that I got them.

-Speckles went in at the bottom of the pecking order and is very nervous of the girls and of me.
+Speckles went in at the bottom of the pecking order and was very nervous of the girls and of me.
 She won’t take greens from my hand yet but I hope that in time she will get used to me.
 Toffee was the same when we first had her and it took quite a long time to win her confidence.

-The latest two girls have settled quickly and easily into the flock and I am loving all the different colours, shapes and characters of my flock.
+The latest two girls settled quickly and easily into the flock and I am loving all the different colours, shapes and characters of my flock.

 In the summer of 2016 we re-homed Honey, Topaz and Butterscotch with Moira at Whitehouse Farm because of plucking issues.
 Later in the year it seemed the right time to add some new girls.